neoclide/coc-snippets/Readme.md

 **Q:** Do I need to install [Ultisnips](https://github.com/SirVer/ultisnips).

 **A:** No!
-This extension is designed to work with or without Ultisnips, you can still install Ultisnips, but this extension would not run any code of read configuration from it.
+This extension is designed to work with or without Ultisnips, you can still install Ultisnips, but this extension would not run any code or read configuration from it.

 **Q:** How to check jumpable or expandable at current position.